andyl/vagrant_base/README.md

 your desktop (linux, mac or windows) or a bare-metal server in the datacenter.

 To get started, install [Git][git], [Vagrant][vgr] and [VirtualBox][box] on
 your host.
-Then to create and provision a new development environment:
+Then to create a new virtual machine:

     git clone https://github.com/andyl/VVM
     cd VVM/packaged_base